(Links to Shelter, Housing Assistance & Related Care/Services Towards the Bottom of this Page)

 NASMHPD’s Center for Innovation in Health Policy and Practice As we implement 988 and focus attention on crisis services, workforce development is key to success.
 Healing People.
 Healing People tells the stories of first responders, police, peer supporters, families and individuals served who have experienced crisis services first hand.
 The message is one of collaboration, compassion and support.

 Northwest Immigrant Rights Project promotes justice for low-income immigrants by pursuing and defending their legal status.
 We focus on providing direct legal services, supported by our education and public policy work.
 Phone: (206) 957-8609

 National Dissemination Center for Children with Disabilities

 From the website: Are You in Crisis?
 1-800-273-TALK (8255) Are you feeling desperate, alone or hopeless?
-Call the National Suicide Prevention Hotline available to anyone in suicidal crisis or emotional distress.
+Call the National Suicide Prevention Lifeline available to anyone in suicidal crisis or emotional distress.
 Your call will be routed to the nearest crisis center to you.
-Our local Crisis Line for Thurston and Mason counties is 586-2800.

 From the website: "The American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry have developed two medication guides, ADHD Parents Medication Guide, and The Use of Medication in Treating Childhood and Adolescent Depression: Information for Patients and Families.
 These guides are designed to help patients, families, and physicians make informed decisions about obtaining and administering the most appropriate care for a child with ADHD or depression.
 The guides have been endorsed by many national medical, family and patient advocacy organizations, listed below.
 In addition, AACAP has developed the Medication Guide for Treating Bipolar Disorder in Children and Adolescents, which has been approved by the APA."